Saipreetham7/ScaniaAssignment/README.md

 <h1>Results</h1>
-<p>The test case we executed, will tests for the intial flight amount before clicking the link to the flight amount after clicking the link.</p>
+<p>The test case we executed, will test for the intial flight amount before clicking the link with the flight amount after clicking the link.</p>
 <p>Here is the logic for comparison:</p>

 ```JavaScript